sinclairzx81/typebox/design/website/docs/type/intersect.md

 ## Guard

-Use the IsInteger function to guard values of this type.
+Use the IsIntersect function to guard values of this type.

 ```typescript
 Type.IsIntersect(value)                             // value is TIntersect